Skip to content

 Large vendor ecosystems

-Hundreds of active vendors means AP teams can't personally verify every invoice change.
+Hundreds of active vendors means AP teams cannot personally verify every invoice change.
+Attackers exploit the volume.

 Decentralized purchasing

-Department-level procurement creates more entry points for fraudulent invoices.
+Department-level procurement creates more entry points for fraudulent invoices, with no unified approval chain.

 High transaction volumes